jimmy706/junedang-blog-pages/jekyll/behind-the-scenes-of-the-internet-the-domain-name-system-explained-2dn0.md

 date: 2023-05-03
 ---

-# Behind the Scenes of the Internet: The Domain Name System Explained

 If you ever typed `google.com` and instantly your browser recognizes the domain and loads it into the view, you will be thanked for the **Domain Name System (DNS)** that helps you with all the work of recognizing the domain names and mapping them into the correct IP address over the internet.
 In this article, we’ll take a closer look at one of the most crucial technologies for the Internet today: What is DNS, How it works behind the scenes, and Why we need it for the Internet to work?

 ## Why do we need DNS?